Kratom Withdrawal and Detox

 Kratom Detox Treatment

 Animal studies have yielded conflicting findings regarding which opioid antagonists can reverse the effects of kratom.
-The first case study suggests Suboxone is helpful in mitigating kratom withdrawal.
+The first case study suggests Suboxone is helpful in mitigating kratom withdrawal in a medically-supervised detox setting.
 The second case study implies a combination of high dose alpha-2 agonist therapy and hydroxyzine may provide relief from both the physical and mental symptoms of kratom withdrawal.
 The additional drugs given to this client were related to co-occurring mental health issues, which may have been exacerbated by kratom abuse.
 This client was prescribed oral naltrexone due to lack of efficacy studies regulating the use of opioid agonists for kratom addiction treatment.
 Naltrexone is typically used for heroin, morphine and codeine addictions to block the euphoric and sedative effects of these drugs.1,3,4,5

 - Chang-Chien GC, Odonkor CA, Amorapanth P. Is Kratom the New ‘Legal High’ on the Block?
 The Case of an Emerging Opioid Receptor Agonist with Substance Abuse Potential.
 Pain Physician.
 2017 Jan-Feb;20(1):E195-E198.